collierscott/symfony-guard-project/README.md

 ** If you are new to Symfony or just want some awesome training, checkout [KNP University](http://www.knpuniversity.com).
 It is well worth the time and money.
 And, they are super knowledgeable and helpful. **

+** Also, if you find this useful and need some web hosting, checkout http://www.onlinespaces.com.

 To get running after downloading repo:
 --------------------------------------